The international design brand Carlo Ratti Associates developed the prototype of a small experimental bar.

 How Feel the Peel is made

 A cheerful and elegant kiosk, with a large prize-winner surmounted by a dome that acts as an orange holder: it can contain up to 1500.
 A 3D printer dominates at its base.

 How does it work?

-Once the order is placed, the machine begins to display its fabulous mechanisms: the oranges glide gently towards the press, give their juice and end up through a tube accumulating their skins on the bottom of the structure.
+Once the order is placed, the machine begins to show its fabulous mechanisms: the oranges glide gently towards the press, give their juice and end up through a tube accumulating their skins on the bottom of the structure.

 In this container all the orange peels are dried, chopped and then mixed with polylactic acid to become a bioplastic.
 A short passage at high temperature and the material, reduced in the form of a filament, is ready to create in 3D the glasses to be filled with the delicious freshly pressed juice.

-A rather clear study on how even the smallest habits of our life can enter into a virtuous circle: that of aeconomy without waste, which recycles and reuses.
+A rather clear study on how even the smallest habits of our life can enter a virtuous circle: that of aeconomy without waste, which recycles and reuses.